blad/mockingjays/README.md

   # Optional Settings
   --ignoreContentType='image/*,text/html' \ # Skip Cache on any Image and HTML document.
-  --refresh=true # Always Visit the Source for a Newer Response
+  --refresh=true # Always Visit the Source for a Newer Response --cacheHeader='authorization,content-length' # Headers should be considered in cache
 ```

 ## Programatic API